 - Latin America and the Caribbean (Argentina, Aruba, Bahamas, Belize, Bermuda, Brazil, Chile, Colombia, Costa Rica, Cuba, Dominica, El Salvador, Guatemala, Haiti, Jamaica, Mexico, Perú, Puerto Rico -United States-, St. Lucia, Trinidad and Tobago, Uruguay)

 Call for Funding Proposals

 IFLA launches a call for funding proposals to carry out awareness-raising activities at a national or regional level.
 All countries are eligible to apply, and priority is be given to regional initiatives including countries not involved in the regional workshops.

-Participants from all regional workshops are invited to a global review meeting in the last quarter of 2017, to share their actions, experiences, evaluate the progress and impact of the programme to date, and to make joint plans for future cooperation around the UN 2030 Agenda.
+Participants from all regional workshops are invited to a global review meeting in the first quarter of 2018, to share their actions, experiences, evaluate the progress and impact of the programme to date, and to make joint plans for future cooperation around the UN 2030 Agenda.
 The meeting reviews commitments made by participants at the regional meetings and assesses overall progress of library advocacy in relation to the SDGs.